Has this ever happened to you?

 - you are NOT prepared to practice every day between our sessions (the majority of work is done outside of the sessions)

 - you are NOT able to commit to meeting with me every week (if your schedule is unpredictable right now, start with one of my step-by-step programs)

 Receive my feedback on your accent and pronunciation, learn how you can better use stress and intonation, and understand how to control your voice and breath.

 You'll meet with me on Skype or Google Hangouts for a one hour coaching session.
 You'll leave with a recording containing with specific, personalized suggestions for independent practice.
-Within four weeks, we'll meet for a 30 minute follow up session to assess your progress and clarify your future path.
+I'll also send you a PDF evaluation

 Want more personalized guidance and support through one-to-one coaching?
 Then consider meeting with me for weekly Skype sessions focused on improving the aspects of your accent that are most urgent for clear communication.

 We'll meet for four weekly 60-minute coaching sessions.
 Each session will be recorded so that you can review what we discussed and continue practicing between meetings.